What’s in the Best Interest of the Child?

 A Public Health Perspective on Access to Unstructured Play for Children in Canada

-CPHA acknowledges and thanks the Lawson Foundation and our Project Manager, Christine Alden, for their generous support.
-We also thank our fellow grantees for their continuing support in reviewing and providing direction for various components of this work.
+CPHA acknowledges and thanks the Lawson Foundation for its generous support.
+We also thank all those who were also funded through the Lawson Foundation’s Outdoor Play Strategy for their continuing support in reviewing and providing direction for various components of this work.
 The Advisory Committee for this project deserves special thanks for its ongoing direction and support that led to the project’s successful completion.

 Wicked problem (definition) –